bisqwit/that_editor/README.md

 and
 [05eaf3c7](https://github.com/bisqwit/that_editor/commit/05eaf3c7bb614ee0803763a4acebd3b83ecf9d27)
 I added support
-for xterm-256color compatible extended color attributes.
-This requires [special support](https://github.com/bisqwit/compiler_series/blob/master/ep1/dostools/dosbox/0016-Add-support-for-xterm-256color.patch) from DOSBox.
+for xterm-256color compatible extended color attributes, which incidentally doubled the memory usage of the editor.
+This requires
+[special support](https://github.com/bisqwit/compiler_series/blob/master/ep1/dostools/dosbox/0016-Add-support-for-xterm-256color.patch) from DOSBox.

 ### Syntax highlighting

 Syntax highlighting operates on a state machine that is modelled after the syntax highlighting engine in Joe.
-In fact, this editor uses the exact same JSF files to configure the syntax highlighting.
+In fact, this editor uses the exact same JSF files to configure the syntax highlighting as Joe does.
 You can learn more about the JSF system in the JSF files that come with Joe.

 Syntax highlighting is applied in real time using a virtual callback that supports two options: Get next character,